redmantech/node-mlt/README.md

 See the examples folder for example applications using the library.
 The library's main demo can take a Flickr playlist, download the imges, play them in a simple slideshow, and adding a random music file if provided.

+Requirements: wget, ffmpeg, melt, (libx264 if you use default configuration) You must also create examples/config.js with your flickr apikey and ffmpeg options (see examples/config.examples.js)

 ## Api

 ### MLT xml object